diodesign/diodesign/README.md

 - 🔭 I’m impementing a filesystem for my Rust-RISC-V bare-metal hypervisor, [diosix](https://github.com/diodesign/diosix), so that it can locate, load, and run native services that interact with subsequently loaded guest operating systems.

 - 🌱 I’m learning:
-  - Chinese as a second language;
+  - Chinese as a second language
-  - How to configure, simulate, and verify FPGA and ASIC designs using nMigen, SystemVerilog, and related tooling; and
+  - How to configure, simulate, and verify FPGA and ASIC designs using nMigen, SystemVerilog, and related tooling
-  - How to use Kubernetes and the tools in its orbit to orchestrate workloads at scale.

 - 🤔 I’m looking for help with porting diosix to other CPU architectures, such as OpenPower and Arm, and I will need help with device drivers and building a user interface to manage the hypervisor and its guests.